sid-agrawal/CellulOS-Docs/docs/source/development/virtual_machine_monitor.md

 - VKA
 - RT’s IRQControl cap (or a minted handler)
-- access to its own vspace and the root page table for its vspace
+- access to its own VSpace and the root page table for its VSpace
 - an ASID Pool (if using a previously created one)
 - a simple object (currently on used to get the RT’s TCB for setting scheduling priority to max - need to look into whether it will still be scheduled to run if priority is set using only the test or other parent process’s TCB)